 With 2,000 volunteers and 3,000 donors, we knocked on 55,000 doors and distributed 4,000 corflutes.

 We did politics differently and we changed the government.#auspol #Mon4Kooyong #KooyongVotes pic.twitter.com/rzeTeiY9ov

 — Dr Monique Ryan MP (@Mon4Kooyong) May 22, 2022

 Teal independents sound like a good thing, are they really?

-While climate action is an important issue for many Aussies, we must acknowledge that these candidates are running on climate as their primary talking point.
+While climate action is an important issue for many Aussies, we must acknowledge these candidates ran on climate as their primary talking point.

-That is mainly because voters in these Liberal-held electorates are (in large part) socially and environmentally progressive but economically conservative.
+That is mainly because voters in these Liberal-held electorates were (in large part) socially and environmentally progressive but economically conservative.

-Therefore the teal independents most likely wouldn’t support sweeping changes to the tax system or drastic funding spikes to public education.
+Therefore the teal independents who won their races most likely wouldn’t support sweeping changes to the tax system or drastic funding spikes to public education.
 BUT I guess it ain’t a perfect world out there.

 At the end of the day, Climate 200 candidates helped knock off unhelpful slugs like Josh Frydenberg, Dave Sharma, Tim Wilson & Trent Zimmerman.